paulolacdo-o/ComIT/README.md

 # ComIT

-Repository for exercises during ComIT class
+Repository for source codes used for the class.
+Includes exercises and homeworks.